Imperial Valley, California IID Division 1 Election · June 2, 2026

 Myth

-"The data center will drain our precious drinking water."
+"The data center will drain regional aquifers and compete with residential water."

 Fact